TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 5) If the qualifying offender has not previously had a sample collected and is ordered committed as a sexually violent person, the Department of Human Services is the designated agency and is responsible for the collection of the sample prior to the release of the offender.

 6) If the qualifying offender has not previously had a sample collected and is serving a sentence but not physically incarcerated, the supervising agency (such as a probation office) is the designated agency and is responsible for collection of the sample prior to the termination of the sentence.
+This includes offenders that transfer to Illinois under the Interstate Compact for Adult Offender Supervision [45 ILCS 170] or the Interstate Agreements on Sexually Dangerous Persons Act [45 ILCS 20].

-7) If the qualifying offender for any reason is not under the control or supervision of any agency listed in subsections (c)(1) through (c)(6), then the probation authority of the sentencing jurisdiction is the designated agency.
+7) If the qualifying offender for any reason is not under the control or supervision of any agency listed in subsections (c)(1) through (c)(6), then the probation authority of the sentencing or ordering jurisdiction is the designated agency.

-g) The designated agency is responsible for ensuring that the offender is eligible for collection under the statute.
+c) The designated agency is responsible for ensuring that the offender is eligible for collection under the statute.

-(Source: Amended at 31 Ill.
+(Source: Amended at 36 Ill.
 Reg.
-9249, effective June 12, 2007)
+5610, effective March 26, 2012)